DON MILLS CENTRE

 Fairview Corporation, a division of Montreal-based CEMP Investments, acquired DON MILLS CENTRE in 1968.
 Fairview merged with Toronto's Cadillac Development Corporation in the spring of 1974.
 A new entity, known as the Cadillac Fairview Corporation, was created.

-A roofing renovation was performed at DON MILLS CENTRE, with several open areas being filled with new store space.
-When the 7 million dollar project was officially dedicated on May 4, 1978, the mall spanned approximately 500,000 leasable square feet and contained ninety-eight stores and services.
+A 7 million dollar roofing renovation was soon underway at DON MILLS CENTRE.
+Several open areas were filled with new store space.
+When the mall was rededicated on May 4, 1978, it spanned approximately 500,000 leasable square feet and contained ninety-eight stores and services.

 Land on the periphery of the mall was developed between the 1960s and 1980s.
 The existing Civitan Arena, Curling Rink and movie theatre were joined by the Don Mills Post Office in 1964.
 75 The Donway West, an office tower with 14 storeys and an underground parking deck, was completed in 1971.

 The first proposal was presented to the local government in December 2001, but was not carried out.
-Cadillac Fairview joined forces with the Mississauga-based FRAM Building Group and formulated a revised prospectus.
-A Secondary Plan was completed and submitted to the Ontario Municipal Board.
+Cadillac Fairview joined forces with the Mississauga-based FRAM Building Group and drew up a revised prospectus.
+This Secondary Plan was submitted to the Ontario Municipal Board.

-Many local residents were less than enthusiastic about the plan to raze the enclosed mall and replace it with an entirely open-air complex.
+Many local residents were less than enthusiastic about plans to raze the enclosed mall and replace it with an entirely open-air complex.
 They formed a citizens action group but, alas, the government rubber-stamped the mall redevelopment proposal in late 2005.
 DON MILLS CENTRE officially closed on May 31, 2006.

 Demolition got underway in September of the same year.
-The only structures left permanently standing were the Dominion supermarket, RBC office tower, and 75 The Donway West tower.
-The Post Office and 49 The Donway West tower / strip center were temporarily spared but eventually torn down.
-The Civitan Arena was also retained, but was to eventually be replaced and razed.
+The only structures left permanently standing were the Dominion supermarket, RBC office tower and 75 The Donway West tower.
+The Post Office and 49 The Donway West were temporarily spared.
+They were eventually torn down.
+The Civitan Arena was also razed.

-The new, markedly upscale, SHOPS AT DON MILLS was the nation's first so-called "urban village".
+The new SHOPS AT DON MILLS was the nation's first so-called "urban village."
 It was a standard lifestyle centre, which incorporated several residential apartment and condominium towers into its design.
-The Dominion supermarket, a 1959 DON MILLS CENTRE tenant, was rebranded as a Metro Grocer store in September 2008.
+The Dominion supermarket, a 1959 DON MILLS CENTRE tenant, was rebranded as a Metro Grocer in September 2008.
 Jack Astor's Bar & Grill had also been a mall tenant.
 In October 2008, it became one of the first SHOPS AT DON MILLS stores to open for business.

 Sources: